Kristina01111000/Drws_site/README.md

 - fix the login button/ menu  spacing
 -  new email topics:
 	- does he like centered sidebar text
-	- does he like the new frontpage side bar, what about the login button, leave it, remove it?
+	- does he like the new frontpage side bar, what about the login button, leave it, remove it, move it?
+		- it look weird where it is
 	- did he add pictures to the front page? there are spots for img, but no img
 	- does he like the button background?
 	- Does he like the added text at top of registration page talking about the cost